Priyadharshni05/MiniProject_RockPaperScissor/1_Requirements/README.md

 * If both players choose the same thing, it is draw.
 * For this task, the computer will be one of the players.

-## Cost and Features
+## Cost

 * The cost parameter for this project was none.
 All the softwares and features were freely available on the internet.

+## Features

+* User plays against Computer.
+No need of companion.
+* Compact User Interface to play
+* Fun game.

 ## Application

 * The program is to be run using the command line interface.
 * The results are also shown on the command line interface.
-* The advantage of this is that this project can be used online or offline.
+* The advantage of this is that this project can be played online or offline.

-## Requirements

 ## 4W's and 1'H